What is the Modern Slavery Act Australia and how to comply?

 Want to learn more about the Modern Slavery Act Australia reporting requirements or need guidance on your modern slavery statement?

-We have a team of human rights experts passionate about supporting organisations on their counter-modern slavery journeys.
-If you would like to learn more about our human rights services, get support with any of the above steps, or understand how we can help you address modern slavery in your business reach out to our experts.
+We have a team of human rights leaders passionate about supporting organisations on their counter-modern slavery journeys.
+If you would like to learn more about our human rights services, get support with any of the above steps, or understand how we can help you address modern slavery or wider ESG topics in your business reach out to our team.